San Francisco Public Defender and Filmmaker Jeff Adachi

 The late San Francisco Public Defender and documentary filmmaker Jeff Adachi, who tragically passed away during production in 2019, created a series of films to tell “the story of so many people who struggle and fight against injustice and the public defenders that represent them”: the award-winning short film, THE RIDE, the feature documentary DEFENDER and his final film, RICOCHET.
 These films were inspired by Black Lives Matter and the work to reform the criminal justice system as well as the growing need to defend immigrants targeted by the federal government.

 CHIHIRO WIMBUSH: “Jeff’s sudden passing two years ago was a tragic loss for us all, but working with him on this trilogy of films, and receiving the blessing from Jeff's widow, Mutsuko Adachi to move forward, gave me confidence I could realize his vision for RICOCHET.
-It's a film about the biggest case to come out of his office, and one that is urgent and timely, as we continue to see targeting of immigrants and people of color in this country, and a justice system that isn't up to the task of defending them. ”
+It's a film about the biggest case to come out of his office, and one that is urgent and timely, as we continue to see targeting of immigrants and people of color in this country, and a justice system that isn't always up to the task of defending them.”

 Mutsuko Adachi is also looking forward to the completion of the film: “It’s deeply meaningful for me to see Jeff's final film come out and honor his legacy as public defender and documentary filmmaker.
-I know this would mean so much to him to have RICOCHET completed and shown to communities across the country.”
+I know this means so much to him to have RICOCHET completed and shown to communities across the country.”